This isn’t your typical Father’s Day post, I know.

 How well do you know your Father?

-Obviously, Father’s Day is just around the corner, so you might assume that I’m referring to your dad with this question.
-I’m not.
+You might assume that I’m referring to your dad with this question.

 Or is He a gentle and patient father, cheering you on and loving you despite your short comings?